Final Recommendation Statement

-Oral health is fundamental to health and well-being across the lifespan.1,2 Dental caries (cavities) and periodontal disease (gum disease) are common and often untreated oral health conditions that affect eating, speaking, learning, smiling, and employment potential.1-4 In the United States, oral health disparities are shaped by unequally affordable and accessible dental care and other disadvantages related to social determinants of health (e.g., living in a rural area).1,2,4 Dental caries and periodontitis disproportionately affect persons living in poverty; Black, Hispanic/Latino, Native American/Alaska Native, adults; adults with special needs; older adults; adults living in rural and urban underserved areas; adults without insurance or with public insurance; and adults experiencing homelessness.1,2 Untreated oral health conditions can lead to tooth loss, irreversible tooth damage, and other serious adverse health outcomes.1,5
+Oral health is fundamental to health and well-being across the life span.1,2 Dental caries (cavities) and periodontal disease (gum disease) are common and often untreated oral health conditions that affect eating, speaking, learning, smiling, and employment potential.1-4 In the US, oral health disparities are shaped by inequities in the affordability and accessibility of dental care and other disadvantages related to social determinants of health (eg, living in an underserved rural area).1,2,4 Dental caries and periodontitis disproportionately affect persons living in poverty; Asian, Black, Hispanic/Latino, Native American/Alaska Native, adults; adults with disabilities; adults 65 years or older or living in institutional settings; adults living in rural and urban underserved areas; adults without insurance or with public insurance; and adults experiencing homelessness.1,2 Untreated oral health conditions can lead to tooth loss, irreversible tooth damage, and other serious adverse health outcomes.1,5

 Patient Population Under Consideration

-This recommendation applies to asymptomatic adults age 18 years or older.
+This recommendation applies to asymptomatic adults aged 18 years or older.

 Screening Tests and Interventions